 - Passing legislation to increase the Earned Income Tax Credit (EITC), allowing working families to keep more of their hard-earned money.

 - Passing legislation giving Illinois farmers the ability to cultivate industrial hemp.

 - Passing legislation to allow sex trafficking victims to seal court records.

 Toi is the immediate past President of the National Conference of State Legislatures (NCSL), a bipartisan non-governmental organization that serves 7,383 legislators across 99 chambers and over 25,000 legislative staff serving all 50 states.
-Hutchinson earned a Bachelor of English degree from the University of Illinois at Urbana-Champaign and a law degree from Northern Illinois University College of Law.
-However, Hutchinson’s most cherished role is being a wife to Paul and mother to their three children–Paul Jr., Camryn. and Ryan.
+She earned a Bachelor of English degree from the University of Illinois at Urbana-Champaign and a law degree from Northern Illinois University College of Law.
+However, Toi’s most cherished role is being a wife to Paul and mother to their three children–Paul Jr., Camryn. and Ryan.